caston1981/ELM11-Citrus-Doom/README.md

-Citrus Doom is a Doom port/remake made to run in Stormworks
+Citrus Doom is a Doom port/remake made to run in Stormworks using its implementation of interpreted Lua 5.3.
+It aims for playability over accuracy

 wad_data.py is the "master file", when run it will compile a complete vehicle file and insert it into the user's stormwork's vehicle save location.
 Note that all changes in configuration must be done by editing that python file, and that a DOOM.WAD from Ultimate Doom must be placed in the wad folder